-This Is Us’ Chrissy Metz Reveals The Real Reason She Wants to Lose Weight
+‘This Is Us’ Chrissy Metz Reveals The Real Reason She Wants To Lose Weight

 “I would love to go on The Biggest Loser, where it’s a concentrated thing,” she said.
 “My father is a big guy; he’s had a quadruple bypass surgery, and that’s scary.
 Those are real things that happen in families with overweight people, and I don’t want that.”

-Metz also revealed that the first time she signed up to Weight Watchers, she was 11 years old.
+Metz also revealed that the first time she signed up to Weight Watchers, she was 11-years-old.
 She also admitted to still dealing with emotional eating.

-‘If I’m upset or I have to confront somebody, I’m like, “This feels really icky.
+“If I’m upset or I have to confront somebody, I’m like, ‘This feels really icky.
 Let me have a burrito,”‘ she said.

 Chrissy Metz says she'd 'love to go on The #BiggestLoser' https://t.co/5S4zvb5oG8 pic.twitter.com/o9Lbgz4QvJ